pgonzalezalv/lingi2401-report/report.md

 * and it works, finally!

 I have found the problem I had the other day with the repo.
 I thought I had Android SDK installed on my system, but it wasn't...!
 Now it is working...
 Let's finally test the app a bit.

+## 2018-12-10 ##

+I tried to get help on the IRC channel without any success the last few days and still no reaction on the issue.
+I guess people are quite busy at this period of the year.
+I have tried to run again the app, without success although I know which file needs to be changed (`WebContextMenu.kt`) but I am not sure where to start, since I can't run it to test it.

 <!-- ## Conclusion ## -->